- I am a(n)

 In order to communicate climate targets and achievements clearly and credibly, thorough understanding of climate change-related language is crucial.
 Carbon neutral, climate neutral, GHG neutral or net-zero – these are a few of the most commonly used and unfortunately also misused terms.
 Although at the first glance they look very similar, in reality, they describe different states of the corporate carbon footprint reduction pathways.

 Have a look at this factsheet which provides an overview of these terms and learn the difference.

-Compliance with applicable data protection and accessibility requirements of external websites linked to from Commission websites in the europa.eu domain, falls outside the control of the European Commission and is the explicit responsibility of the external website.
+When leaving the official domain of the European Commission (eu.europa.eu), compliance with applicable data protection and accessibility requirements falls outside the control of the European Commission and is the explicit responsibility of the external website.

-Please contact firstname.lastname@example.org if you would like to remove or amend the link for your website from this EC webpage.
+Please contact contacteuclimatepact [dot] eu (contact[at]euclimatepact[dot]eu) if you would like to remove or amend the link to your website from this webpage.